FrancesCoronel/personal-website-v3/_posts/2015-08-30-fullstack-academy-reflections.md

 actually pretty happy with what we were able to manage in such a short span of time.

-> “Together, our brains created Hiredot.”
+> "Together, our brains created Hiredot."

 ------------------------------------------------------------------------